vippsas/vipps-invoice-api/vipps-invoice-api.md

 2. Sometime later, the end user clicks on "show invoice" in the app.
 The [`GET:/invoices/{invoiceid}`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/Get_Single_Invoice_v1) request returns a response with the URL and a JWT appended.
-The returned URL would be something like `https://invoice-hotel.example.org/123456-abcdef-7890.pdf?token=[jwt token]`.
+The returned URL would be something like `https://invoice-hotel.example.org/123456-abcdef-7890.pdf?token=[jwt_token_goes_here]`.

 3. The app/online bank will redirect the user to the document.
 Most likely the user will have a browser opened that loads the document.

 4. The IPP/invoice hotel will receive the request directly from the end user's device, and will need to validate the JWT token before sending the document data.

 5. If the JWT is valid, the user is sent the document data (e.g. the PDF).

 ## Validating the JWT and the request

-❗ **The IPP/invoice hotel is responsible for validating the JWT before returning the document.**
+The IPP/invoice hotel is responsible for validating the JWT before returning the document.

 The JWT contains the following relevant claims:

 * `ISS` (issuer): Who is issuing the JWT.
 Typically `vipps-invoice-api`.
 * `AUD` (audience): Something identifying the IPP.
 * `SUB` (subject): The base URL for the document.
 * `EXP` (expiration): A specific moment in time where the JWT becomes invalid.
 * `ALG` (algorithm): Encryption algorithm.
 Vipps will use **RS256**.